gree/fractaljs/docs/doc.md

-This page lists all user APIs of FractalJS.
+This page lists all the APIs available for FractalJS.
-It will be *uncompleted* for a long time. ...

-Because FractalJS is still under active development,
+For now, this list will not be actively maintained so it may be slightly inaccurate at times as FractalJS is still under active development.

-and more important,

-**fractal.js** is small, we will try our best to keep it small enough so that it is always faster to look into the code to know how it works.
+As **fractal.js** is tiny (and we intend to keep it that way) we recommend that you look inside the code directly instead.

-...
-I will update this when I am REALLY free.

 ## fractal.js ##